-Phosphate rock from Focus Venture's Bayovar12 project in the Sechura region of northern Peru is naturally occuring, free-digging, highly reactive phosphate rock
+Phosphate rock from CROPS' Bayovar12 project in the Sechura region of northern Peru is naturally occuring, free-digging, highly reactive phosphate rock

 Visually resembling beach sand when dry, Bayovar RPR is made up of fine, brownish particles of natural phosphorus minerals - mainly the calcium phosphate mineral Apatite - that can be applied directly to pasture or crops.
 The RPR also contains Gypsum - natural calcium sulphate - and reacts well with natural acids in the soil slowly releasing phosphorus.